exercism/jq/concepts/numbers/introduction.md

 As an _expression_, it is placed in a pipeline.

 Then syntax is: `if CONDITION then TRUE_EXPR else FALSE_EXPR end`.

-The `else` clause is required in jq v1.6.
+The `else` clause is optional in jq v1.7, but it is required in jq v1.6.

 ```jq
 42 | if . < 33 then "small" else "larger" end